isa-ulisboa/msc-gis/exercises/msc-gis-ex06_crs_QGIS.md

     3.2.
 What is the CRS of the added gds?
     - use the context menu of the layer to see its properties.
-The information about the CRS is in the source tab.
+The information about the CRS is in the Information tab.

     3.3.
 Check again the map’s CRS.
 Did it change?
 Take note of its name.